accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

 1. Identify the presence of a documentation provided by the support service.
-1. For documentation in web format (HTML, CSS), check that it complies with the [RAWeb] criteria (../raweb1/criteres.html).
+1. For documentation in web format (HTML, CSS), check that it complies with the [RAWeb](../raweb1/criteres.html) criteria.
-1. For documentation in PDF format, check that it complies with the [RAPDF] criteria(../rapdf1/index.html).
+1. For documentation in PDF format, check that it complies with the [RAPDF](../rapdf1/index.html) criteria.
 1. For documentation in non-web format (other than PDF), check that it complies with the criteria in [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of European standard EN301549 v3.2.1;
 1. For documentation provided in a mobile application, check that it complies with the RAAM criteria.
 1. If it does, the criterion is validated.